 - Comprehensive coverage: This policy option will pay for loss or damage due to causes such as severe weather events, vandalism, and theft.

-- Medical payments: Covers you in the event that you require hospitalization or medical care.
+- Medical payments: This covers you in the event that you require hospitalization or medical care.

 - Uninsured/underinsured motorists coverage: This will cover you in the event that another driver is at fault in an accident and does not have adequate insurance to pay your costs.